 UP received federal Surface Transportation Board approval to abandon its rail operations on the Sugar House Branch between milepost 0.0 near Roper Yard, and the end of the branch at milepost 2.74 in Salt Lake City's Sugar House district.
 The abandoned line was to become a rail-trail, with UTA reserving the right to reactivate or reconstruct the line for future rail service.
 UP had made its application on March 4, 2005.
 On March 5, 2005, UTA applied to use the line as a rail trail.
-(STB Docket AB-33, sub 195X, decided on June 16, 2005, service date June 22, 2005)
+(STB Docket AB-33, Sub 195X, decided on June 16, 2005, service date June 22, 2005)

 The Sugar House Branch was sold to Utah Transit Authority in 2002, as part of a package of several other UP properties that UTA needed for future light rail projects.